cado-security/product-help/docs/cado-response/deploy/aws/iam/cross-account-creation.md

 - Click through to review and give the role a name.
 The role name **_must_** include the text `CadoResponse` (we use `CadoResponseSecondRole` in this example).

 :::warning
-If the secondary account role name does not contain the text `CadoResponse` (case sensitive) cross account acquisition will not work.
+If the secondary account role name does not contain the text `CadoResponse` (case sensitive), cross account acquisition will not work.
 :::